-Please also remember that, unless we have indicated otherwise, the Glastir Whole Farm states that you must not damage any historic feature identified on your agreement map.
+Please also remember that, unless we have indicated otherwise, the Glastir Whole Farm Code should be observed for all historic features on your farm.
+The Whole Farm Code states that you must not damage any historic feature identified on your agreement map.
+Definitions of damage to a historic feature include ANY of the following: